-- Career Advisors make certain priority groups are identified during the intake process and are referred to services designed to meet their unique needs. - Data systems track participant eligibility and ensure compliance with federal and local priority guidelines. - Outreach campaigns specifically target underserved communities, promoting equitable access to services for priority populations.
+- Career Advisors make certain priority groups are identified during the intake process and are referred to services designed to meet their unique needs. - Data systems track participant eligibility and ensure compliance with federal and local priority guidelines. - Outreach campaigns are designed to reach communities with limited access to workforce services, helping connect individuals to available resources and support.